 Learn more with the View Textbooks in Class Search How-To Guide.

 Questions?
 Contact the CSUN Campus Store at (818) 677-2932.

 Title IX - Prohibiting Sexual Harassment and Sexual Violence

-In accordance with Title IX of the Education Amendments of 1972, California State University, Northridge prohibits discrimination on the basis of gender (or sex), gender identity (including transgender), gender expression or sexual orientation—as these terms are defined in CSU policy—in academic, educational, extracurricular, and intercollegiate athletic programs and activities.
+In accordance with Title IX of the Education Amendments of 1972, California State University, Northridge prohibits discrimination on the basis of gender (or sex), gender identity (including nonbinary and transgender), gender expression or sexual orientation—as these terms are defined in CSU policy—in academic, educational, extracurricular, and intercollegiate athletic programs and activities, including admission and access.
 Title IX protects all people regardless of their gender, gender identity, gender expression or sexual orientation from gender discrimination, which includes sexual harassment and violence.

 The University has designated a Title IX Coordinator to monitor and oversee all Title IX compliance, and to coordinate the efforts of CSUN to comply with all applicable federal and state laws prohibiting discrimination on these bases.
 The campus Title IX Coordinator is available to explain and discuss the right to file a criminal complaint (for example, in cases of sexual misconduct); the university’s complaint process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.
 Inquiries concerning the application of Title IX to university programs and activities may be referred to:

 - Office of Equity and Compliance, Valera Hall (VH), Room 285

 Read CSUN's policy prohibiting sex discrimination, including sexual harassment and sexual violence at: Title IX Notice of Non-Discrimination (PDF) and more about your rights and options, including how to help a survivor at: Rights and Options for Survivors of Sexual Misconduct (PDF).